tuxtor/kukulkan-ee-archetype/README.md

 Also, a simple Hello world endpoint is created, have a look **HelloController** class.

 More information on MicroProfile can be found [here](https://microprofile.io/)

+## Pristine project

+This archetype is based on [kukulkan-ee](https://github.com/tuxtor/kukulkan-ee) project which maintains a base project to execute CI and ensure archetype health.

 ## How to use this archetype